-• ACIs set scoped permissions which depend on what operation is requested, who requested the operation, and how the client connected to the server.
+- ACIs set scoped permissions which depend on what operation is requested, who requested the operation, and how the client connected to the server. - To let other users change ACIs, grant them the modify-acl privilege and permission to edit aci attributes.